buraksezer/olric/docker/README.md

 * [olric-nats-plugin](https://github.com/justinfx/olric-nats-plugin): Nats-backed service discovery,
 * [olric-cloud-plugin](https://github.com/olric-data/olric-cloud-plugin): Service discovery plugin for cloud environments (AWS, GKE, Azure and Kubernetes)

-We use Consul plugin in this document:
+We use the Consul plugin in this document:

 ### Consul

-Consul is easy to use and proven way to discover nodes in a clustered environment.
+Consul is easy to use and a proven way to discover nodes in a clustered environment.
 Olric discover the other nodes via [olric-consul-plugin](https://github.com/olric-data/olric-consul-plugin).
 Here is a simple payload for this setup:

 ```json